| The

 began its existence where our city stands today until much before

 the 10th Century.
+Even so,

 it may be said that the earliest pointer to human occupation at